Why You Shouldn't Rake Your Leaves This Fall

 My friend Mallory over at Pip Stitch Co. is SO incredibly talented with a crochet hook and I just HAD to get my hands on this pillow.
 It’s soooo soft and looks absolutely adorable on my couch.
 If you’re looking for a beautiful, nature-inspired, handmade gift for your loved ones this year, give Pip Stitch Co. a peek!
 One of these days I’ll be adding a mushroom and succulent pillow to the couch lineup, too 🍄

-As they start to accumulate over the grass, you may be tempted to rake them all up into piles, toss them in some bags, and leave them on the curb for trash pickup.
+So this year, as the leaves start to accumulate across your lawn, while you may be tempted to rake them all up into piles, toss them in some bags, and leave them on the curb for trash pickup…let’s maybe not, okay?

 Why shouldn’t I rake my leaves?

-Not only are leaves in landfills bad, but leaves on your lawn are actually good.
+But not only are leaves in landfills bad, leaves on your lawn are actually good.

 Fallen leaves have tons of nutrients for your lawn — including nitrogen, phosphorus, and potassium.
 By letting the leaves decompose back into your lawn and the soil beneath, you’re boosting those nutrients and the overall health of your lawn.